 For the first thirty years of the T.R.C.R’s existence as a non-profit, a medical doctor accompanied each ride which was coordinated by the late Dr. Bruce Hatfield.
 With the advent of modern technology (communications, satellite telephones and air ambulances) the position of medical doctor was eventually eliminated.
 The T.R.C.R. is grateful to all those doctors who served in this capacity.

 One more group of individuals that the T.R.C.R. is indebted to is our long list of Secretary-Treasurers.
 Although this was (is) a paid position, the staff were never paid enough for their hours of dedicated service.
 We are indebted to: John Murray Gibbon, Fred Laidlaw, Howard Watkins, Mary Lore, Muriel Walters, Laura-may Dennis, Linda Stewart, Barb Hensen, Marleen Lee, Penny Edgeland, Michelle Tilly, Kevin MacDonald and our current Secretary-Treasurer, Robert Vanderzweerde.
 We also acknowledge Sol Lipkind who stored our equipment and housed our offices at no charge for numerous years.
-We are now indebted to Fairbanks Morris in Cochrane, Alberta who graciously store our equipment year after year at no charge.
+We are indebted to Fairbanks Morris in Cochrane, Alberta who have graciously stored our equipment year after year at no charge, and now to Joel Lipkind who continues the tradition of storing our equipment at no charge.
 Many thanks…

 New Polices; forever changing the T.R.C.R.